Aurora

 Cost and time commitment

-There is no central funding for Aurora so as with any external programme, delegates are responsible for meeting the funding cost.
-You must arrange payment locally either by Purchase Order or credit card payment.
+There is no central funding for Aurora so as with any external programme, delegates and their local areas are responsible for meeting the funding cost.
+You should arrange payment locally either by Purchase Order or credit card payment.
 If you are unsure how to do this, please speak to your supporting manager or local finance office.

-When registering, AdvanceHE will ask you to confirm payment information for the £995 early bird fee (£1,100 if booking from 1st August).
+When registering, AdvanceHE will ask you to confirm payment information for the £1,075 early bird fee (increasing to £1,130 if booking from 1st August).
+Please select Member Ticket rate and ensure you register your AdvanceHE account as The University of Edinburgh.

 Purchase orders should be made out to AdvanceHE, Innovation Way, York Science Park, Heslington, York, YO10 5BR.